tjbanks/tjbanks.github.io/_projects/penguin.md

 ---

-This game was created when app games were the next big thing.
-It's programmed in Java for the Android system with [LibGDX](https://libgdx.badlogicgames.com/) as the backend.
+The penguin cannon game was created when app games were starting to get popular.
+It's programmed in Java for the Android system using [LibGDX](https://libgdx.badlogicgames.com/) as the backend.

 Source [here](https://bitbucket.org/tjb1991/cannongame/src/master/).

+![alt text][screenshot]

+[screenshot]: /assets/penguin.PNG "SimBuilder"